mollygallagherwickham/databases_challenges/musiclibrary/lib/album_notes.md

 Otherwise, [follow this recipe to design and create the SQL schema for your table](./single_table_design_recipe_template.md).

-*In this template, we'll use an example table `books`*
+*In this template, we'll use an example table `students`*

 ```
 # EXAMPLE
-Table: books
+Table: students
 Columns:
 id | name | cohort_name
 ```